NojinAp/NojinAp/README.md

 ## :pushpin: My Goals

-* Gaining proficiency in Full-Stack Development and Data Science
+* Gaining proficiency in Data Science and Data Analytics
 * Gaining more Work Experience

 ## :pushpin: Tools & Languages I Use